mattermost/docs/source/mobile/mobile-faq.rst

 How do I host the Mattermost push notification service?
 ----------------------------------------------------------

 First, you can use the :doc:`Mattermost Hosted Push Notification Service (HPNS) <mobile-hpns>`.
 Organizations can also `host their own push proxy server instead <https://developers.mattermost.com/contribute/mobile/push-notifications/service/>`_.
-This is applicable when you want to
+This is applicable when you want to:

 1. customize the `Mattermost mobile apps <https://developers.mattermost.com/contribute/mobile/build-your-own/>`_,
 2. deploy your own push notification service, or